divergentmedia/divergentDocumentation/EditReady/EditReady.md

 Keep in mind that LUTs can be compute-intensive, particularly on 4K files.
 Slower computers (or computers with slower graphics cards) may have trouble with realtime playback.

+## ScopeLink ##

+EditReady integrates directly with our [ScopeBox](http://www.divergentmedia.com/scopebox) application to provide realtime video scopes while playing files in EditReady.
+If you've got ScopeBox installed, simply add the "EditReady" ScopeLink source.
+EditReady will send the signal from your front-most, playing Preview window to ScopeBox.

+We offer a [free trial](http://www.divergentmedia.com/scopebox#trial) of ScopeBox if you're not already a user.

 # Metadata #